hapax/hapax.github.io/assets/polarizer.md

 It's like the waves at the beach are themselves made of beach balls, whose energy depends on the frequency of waves, and increasing the amplitude just stacks more balls on the wave.
-Balls can only collide one at a time, so a tsunami wave of low-energy beach balls cannot dislodge the ball from the dip.
+Balls can only collide one at a time, so even a tsunami wave of low-energy beach balls cannot dislodge the ball from the dip.

+---

+**Exercise 1 (photoelectric effect).** Something?

+---

 ### 2.2.
 Flashlights and sunglasses <a id="sec-2-2" name="sec-2-2"></a>